lucassha/show-secrets/README.md

 In order to see all flags: `show-secrets --help`

-Generally speaking, `show secrets` implements flags with the same pattern as `kubectl`.
+Generally speaking, `show-secrets` implements flags with the same pattern as `kubectl`.
 As of now, output, namespace, and kubeconfig flags are enabled.

 ```bash
 # show secrets for devs namespace